 NUTR 903 Advanced Nutrition and Metabolism A detailed investigation of macro and micronutrient metabolism during states of normal health and illness.
 This course expands understanding of the biological roles of nutrients in human metabolism using basic knowledge in physiology, biochemistry and molecular biology.
 Emphasis is directed towards current molecular and biochemical research findings and hypotheses.
 Students are expected to be familiar with the material covered in NUTR 874 Human Nutrition Science.
 Topics include carbohydrate, lipid and protein metabolism; energy homeostasis; 1-carbon metabolism; vitamin and mineral metabolism.
 Prerequisites: NUTR 874 Human Nutrition Science or permission of the instructor.
 NUTR 911 Research Methods in Nutrition A study of research techniques applicable to nutrition science investigation and nutrition education assessment.
 Using a hands-on approach, students are acquainted with research hypotheses, study designs and methods, application of basic statistical concepts, and proposal formats.
 Design of an original research project is required.
 Prerequisite: An undergraduate or graduate statistics course in the last five years and NUTR 874 Human Nutrition Science.
-NUTR 918 Nutrition Informatics A foundation for the synthesis of information, nutrition and technology.
-The focus is on the food and nutrition professionals' role in the selection, implementation, and maintenance of information management systems and other technology, such as the electronic medical record, security systems, and the Academy of Nutrition and Dietetics Evidence Analysis Library.
-Applications to foodservice operations, clinical nutrition management consumer health information systems, and other food and nutrition environments are addressed.
 NUTR 920 Pediatric Nutrition An overview of the clinical, medical, and psychosocial aspects of pediatric nutrition care.
 Includes a comprehensive discussion of nutrition and growth, and medical nutrition therapy for selected disease states.
-Prerequisite: NUTR 883 Medical Nutrition Therapy.
+Prerequisite: NUTR 881 Medical Nutrition Therapy II.